CLSt 206 Art of Ancient Greece

 Before the midterm, the students will choose, under the instructor’s guidance, the topic for an individual project in writing (a brief essay or a book-report for the equivalent of 4 to 6 typewritten pages) ideally reflecting a personal interest within the scope of the course.
 Such “home-projects” are to be given to the instructor by mid-November (precise dates t.b.a.).

 (References are made to John Boardman’s GREEK ART, 4th edition, on sale at the bookstore.
-Other readings are made available as partial abstracts through SAKAI > Resources, as per syllabus below).
+Other readings are made available as partial abstracts on Blackboard in e-reserve, as per syllabus below).

 Lesson 1 Greek Art today: an introduction.
-The Greek-speaking ancestors of the Greeks in the 2nd millennium BCE and their neighbours (pp. 9 to 28) Life, society and art in the Bronze-Age citadels of Mycenaean Greece. (pp 9 to 28, plus Abstract from P.LEVEQUE, Ancient Greece, available in our Library and through SAKAI > Resources )
+The Greek-speaking ancestors of the Greeks in the 2nd millennium BCE and their neighbours (pp. 9 to 28) Life, society and art in the Bronze-Age citadels of Mycenaean Greece. (pp 9 to 28, plus Abstract from P.LEVEQUE, Ancient Greece, in e-reserve on Blackboard)

 Lesson 2 The collapse of the Mycenaean kingdoms in the 12th century BCE.
 The rise of the Greek villages: economy and material culture.
 The role of pottery.
 Athens in the “Dark Ages” of Greece. (pp. 29 to 47)